 - Factor VII deficiency

-One of the more specific conditions that plagued the breed early on is one known as factor VII deficiency.
+One of the more specific conditions that plagued the dog breed early on is one known as factor VII deficiency.

-Factor VII is a protein produced by the liver in both people and dogs.
+This is a protein produced by the liver in both people and dogs.
 It has roles in many aspects of the blood clotting process.
 Dogs affected by factor VII deficiency will experience prolonged or excessive bleeding after an injury or surgery.

 Despite being active dogs, Alaskan KKs aren’t immune to gaining a little extra weight.
 Feeding the right amount for your dog’s specific size is key to maintaining their overall health.
 “In Hiding” by Crimsong 19 / CC BY-NC-ND 2.0